WestDRI/rcmodules22/content/0_info.md

 {{<note>}}
 These training modules are open to anyone associated with a Canadian post-secondary academic institution.
 When registering, please provide your Canadian institutional email address.
-If you specify a gmail / yahoo / hotmail / other non-academic email address, we will cancel your registration.
+If you specify a gmail / yahoo / hotmail / other non-academic email address, we will cancel your registration, as we need to keep the spots available to Canadian academic participants.
 {{</note>}}

 ## About us